Particle.news

 Overview

-• The Fulton County Medical Examiner released an autopsy Friday citing “drowning in the setting of psilocybin use” and ruling the death an accident.
+• The Fulton County Medical Examiner determined the cause as drowning "in the setting of psilocybin use" and ruled the manner of death an accident.

 • Smith, 27, was reported missing on Feb.
-3 after leaving home on foot without a phone, and divers recovered his body on Feb.
-6 from a pond in Mayfield Park.
+3 after leaving his Milton, Georgia, home on foot without a phone and possibly disoriented.